 by W.S.
-Cranshaw* (6/13)
+Cranshaw* (1/20)

 - Tobacco budworm feeds on the buds and petals of many commonly grown flowers, including geranium, petunia and nicotiana.

 Tobacco budworm caterpillars can be quite variable in overall color.
 Dark forms are common but red, green or light brown larvae also occur.
-Color differences are related, in part, to the color of the flowers on which the insects are feeding.
+Color differences may be related, in part, to the color of the flowers on which the insects are feeding.

-In Colorado, the tobacco budworm spends the winter as a pupa.
-The pupal stage occurs below ground, usually 2 to 6 inches deep, and is formed within a packed earthen cell that the full-grown caterpillar produces.
-Overwintering pupae generally are killed if exposed to temperatures below 20 degrees F. The insect is therefore poorly adapted to the harsh winters of Colorado.
-However, warm soil microclimates, such as those found around the foundations of heated buildings, can allow many to survive.
+Survival through winter occurs best where there are warm soil microclimates, such as those found around the foundations of heated buildings.
 As a general rule, the number of overwintering tobacco budworms and the likelihood of problems are related to the severity of the previous winter.

 Maintaining potted plants in protected areas, such as garages, between seasons can allow tobacco budworm pupae to survive in the soil.
 If potted geraniums or other tender perennial host plants are kept between seasons, remove the soil to eliminate pupae and repot the plants before overwintering.

 * W.S.
 Cranshaw, Colorado State University Extension entomologist and professor, bioagricultural sciences and pest management.
 12/96.
-Revised 6/13.
+Revised 1/20.